andypeng05/andypeng05.github.io/index.md

 If you'd like to chat, please reach out at [andypeng at berkeley dot edu].

 ## Recent News
-last updated: Dec 2024
+last updated: July 2025

+- We released some exciting real world RL results with WSRL on a Franka robot!
+Check it out on the [website](https://zhouzypaul.github.io/wsrl/)
-- I just released my first ever research paper with BAIR!
+- I just released my first research paper with BAIR!
 We explore how to do RL fine-tuning without offline data retention.
 I'm excited to see how [Warm-start RL (WSRL)](http://arxiv.org/abs/2412.07762) can help scale up RL for real-world tasks, and the future of efficient RL finetuning.
 (Update: WSRL has been accepted to ICLR 2025!)